Pardoxa/firm_delay/README.md

 ```bash
 cargo install --path .
 ```
-This will add the executable to .cargo/bin which is added to your PATH during the installation of Rust, at least with default settings, so you can skip the PATH adding step and still call the program firm_delay from anywhere.
+This will download the dependencies, compile the program and add the executable to .cargo/bin which is added to your PATH during the installation of Rust, at least with default settings, so you can skip the PATH adding step and still call the program firm_delay from anywhere.